-Though relatively new to the wine industry, vineyards are sprouting in the southern regions where the climate is more hospitable to grape production.
-In fact, just 10 or so years ago, the majority of wine production in Sweden was a hobby practiced by a handful of enthusiasts.
-Now, it’s quickly becoming a viable industry.
-Many oenological enthusiasts are learning the trade from wine powerhouses like France, Italy, and Germany, and taking their knowledge home to Sweden.
+If you’re planning an adventure to Sweden and searching for information about what wines to expect—then you’ve come to the right place!
+Although established in the north, vineyards have started sprouting up around the southern regions of Sweden, where the climate is hospitable to grape production.
+Until the last couple of decades, the majority of wine production in Sweden was a hobby practiced by a handful of enthusiasts.
+Now, it’s a growing viable industry that draws in tons of tourists from around the world.
+Many oenological enthusiasts learn the trade from wine powerhouses like France, Italy, and Germany, and take their knowledge home to Sweden.

 Pro-tip: The only place that you can legally purchase liquor is the state-run stores, so be sure to write down or snap a picture of any wine you wish to buy beforehand.

 The cool climate in Sweden makes growing grapes of the white variety much easier, likely leading to the overwhelming popularity of white wine.
 The dominant variety is the Solaris grape, which produces a perfumed aroma with notes of banana and hazelnut.
 Muscaris and Souvignier gris are also used, but not on the same scale.
 Sparkling wine has also picked up popularity on the Swedish wine scene in recent years.

 Food Pairing: White wine pairs nicely with white meat and seafood or as a dessert wine.